Margaret Rockefeller: Interest in conservation

 Other organizations she supported include membership of Nature Conservation and National Historic Trust.
-She was a trustee of the New York Philharmonic from 1953 to 1970 and was a board member of the New York Botanical gardens.
+She was a trustee of the New York Philharmonic from 1953 to 1970 and was a board member of the New York Botanical Garden.
 The garden produced a series of six books about the wild flowers of America in response to an idea from Margaret who raised $500,000 for the project by organizing the National Committee for the Wild Flowers of the United States.
-The gardens restored a two-acre rose garden in 1988 which had originally been designed by Beatrix Jones Farrand in 1915.
+The garden restored a two-acre rose garden in 1988 which had originally been designed by Beatrix Jones Farrand in 1916.
 Margaret's husband donated $1 million for the project and it was named the "Peggy Rockefeller Rose Garden".

 Margaret died on March 26, 1996, apparently from complications following heart surgery.